Home Building Legislation in NSW Explained

 The Home Building Act 1989 requires that any individual or company engaging in residential building work over $5,000 must be licensed by NSW Fair Trading.
 This licensing system is designed to ensure that only qualified professionals undertake building projects, thereby protecting consumers from unqualified or unscrupulous operators.

-To obtain a licence, builders must demonstrate their skills, experience, and financial capacity to carry out residential building work.
+To obtain a licence, builders must demonstrate their skills, experience and financial capacity to carry out residential building work.
 This rigorous process helps maintain high standards within the industry and ensures that builders are competent and reliable.
+For more info, refer to home building legislation NSW, DBP Act NSW, building compliance Sydney.

 Contractual Obligations: Protecting All Parties